Discover Alexandria Architecture Walking Tour

 Old Town Alexandria

 Beginning in Oronoco Bay Park, over 500 dogs and their owners will stroll along the waterfront walk to the Robinson Landing pier on April 2.
 A judging panel at Robinson Pier will choose winners from categories including funniest personality, biggest ears, fluffiest tail, best groomed, and best-recycled costume.
 The Dog Store in Del Ray will also award a $100 gift card to each winner.
 Walkers will also receive a goodie bag, a t-shirt, and breakfast refreshments at check-in.
+Register your pup on the official website here.

 Celebrate Mother’s Day